orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 	- Simple example of infinitely finding terminals, or a reference to 'nothing - infinitely'.
 	- If both are references, allow deref of both in parallel? - for later probably

-start with one, find match, then match entire structure and revert if not. ; one way

 #### Universal Version Control
 - [ ] Arbitrary (partial, ..., incomplete) history of arbitrary functions, rewrites, ..., data types (generalized to some arbitrary Ray).